draber/draber.github.io/README.md

 ## How do I install it?

 Download and unpack the [zip file](https://github.com/draber/spelling-bee-assistant/archive/main.zip) and open `index.html` in your web browser.
 Drag and drop the bookmarklet into the bookmark menu.
+If you already have an older version of the bookmark you should it first.

 ## Does it work everywhere?